 In 1978 the Bon Dialectic School, which offers the full traditional training of Yeru Wensa Kha and Menri, was established at Menri Monastery.
 His Holiness the 33rd Menri Trizin takes care of the requirements for the young monks and monks graduate from Bon Dialectic School at Menri, receiving Geshe Degree.

-The Bonpo-department at Central University of Tibetan Studies (CUTS) was established in 1990 under the guidance and supervision of His Holiness the Dalai Lama, in order to preserve the Tibetan indigenous religion.
+The Bonpo-department at Central Institute of Higher Tibetan Studies (CIHTS) was established in 1990 under the guidance and supervision of His Holiness the Dalai Lama, in order to preserve the Tibetan indigenous religion.
 Initially we started this department with only one teacher i.e. Geshe Goring Tenzin Chogden and four students, Drugse Tenzin, Kalsang Norbu, Tsewang Gyalpo and Tsewang Paljor.
 Currently we have almost 35 students and five teachers in our Bonpo department and many students had already graduated from here and are engaged in social welfare in different part of the societies.

 SCHOLARLY ASSISTANCE HOW CAN HELP THE OTHER STUDENTS FOR PH.D.
 RESEARCH: